vshcherbyna/igel/README.md

 ### Compiling

-Official compilation method involves CMake and Visual Studio 2019 and assumes a modern CPU with AVX2 support (most of the computers produced in last 8 years).
+Official compilation method involves cmake and gcc/Visual Studio 2019 and assumes a modern CPU with AVX2 support (most of the computers produced in last 8 years).

-On Windows:
+Using cmake/Visual Studio:

 ```
 git clone https://github.com/vshcherbyna/igel.git ./igel